Ancillary-AGI/pydance/CONTRIBUTING.md

 ## License

-By contributing to Pyserv , you agree that your contributions will be licensed under the MIT License.
+By contributing to Pydance , you agree that your contributions will be licensed under the MIT License.